venkatakailash/NGO/README.md

 # NGO
-A Ngo WebApplication Using .Net core MVC
+An Ngo WebApplication Using .Net core MVC